mathigon/textbooks/content/probability/content.md

 Probabilities and likelihoods are everywhere around us, from weather forecasting to games, insurance or election polls.
 However, in the history of mathematics, probability is actually a very recent idea.
-While geometry and algebra were studied by ancient Greek mathematicians more than 2500 years ago, the concepts of probability only emerged in the 17th and 18th century.
+While numbers and geometry were studied by ancient Greek mathematicians more than 2500 years ago, the concepts of probability only emerged in the 17th and 18th century.